amosbatto/pmcommunity/extraRest/README.md

 User Batto Amos has 6 cases since the start of the year 2018.
 User Gomez Freddy has 1 cases since the start of the year 2018.
 ```
+*This example is only provided to show what is possible with a REST endpoint.
+If needing to use this endpoint in production, remember to modify the source
+code of this endpoint to only execute the specific SQL query that you need,
+and not use it to execute any SQL query as shown in this example.
+Otherwise,
+you are providing a way for hackers to attack your instalation of ProcessMaker.*

 --------------------
 ### Get user's default menu: `GET extrarest/user/{usr_uid}/config`